 - Even if you have selected the parts you deem necessary, do not read them from the beginning to the end immediately.
 Instead, search for specific keywords that are of interest for your research in the introductory paragraphs as well as the summaries.
 This can reduce your final workload even more.
 You can always go back to an article or text later on, but remember that unnecessary information can overwrite important information in your short-term memory.

 - Depending on how much time you have, the difficulty of the text, and how fast you can read, you can now choose between reading the remaining sections from start to finish (this may be better for understanding logical connections), or scanning the text for keywords and surrounding sentences.

 - Take the pressure off your short-term memory by highlighting important sections of the text, adding comments to help you reconstruct your thoughts and deductions during a later reading, and adding page markers to point to relevant paragraphs.
 Once you have dealt with the text, create a summary, e.g. on a flashcard, containing basic metadata such as author(s), year, and the title, and the information you want to take away from it.
-You can also use this free note-taking template we’ve put together.
 When done right, looking at these notes can replace the need to go back into the original text.
 There are many programs you can use to make digital libraries of your literature.
 While their primary purpose is to collect all the metadata and help you to generate citations, you can also add keywords, comments, and reviews to each entry.
 Much to the flashcards, such organization can make specific information readily accessible at a later point in time, and you can integrate cross-references between your texts

 - Take breaks, ideally after some breakthrough or a completed section as defined by yourself, e.g. one article, two chapters, thirty minutes.
 You can use them to give the new information a second thought, get your dopamine rush by checking all the ever so important notifications on your smartphone, or to relax for a moment.